• Skip to primary navigation

 • “Is it limiting me in any way, or is it enhancing the quality of my life?”

 Take, for example, religious beliefs.
-If you consider yourself religious and believe that the dogma of your faith is the only true and correct one—and that those who follow different beliefs are evil and doomed to hell—ask yourself:
+If you consider yourself religious and believe that the dogma of your faith is the only true and correct one—and that those who have different beliefs are evil and doomed to hell—ask yourself:

 • “What is the logical basis for holding these beliefs?”